 If This Didn’t Work

-- Enable UPnP in the router
+- Flip UPnP on in the router

-- Try a different external port
+- Swap to a less common external port

-- Change the forwarded port from 8000 to 8080 or 8443 (common alternatives).
-Update the DVR’s remote-access settings to match, then test again.
+- Change the forwarded port from 8000 to 8080 or 8443.
+Update the DVR's remote-access settings to match, then test again.
+Some ISPs throttle port 8000, so 8443 (HTTPS) often slips through.

 Prevention Tips

-- Label the DVR’s MAC and IP in your router
+- Label the DVR in your router

-http://192.168.1.123) as if you were at home—no port forwarding, no risk.
+http://192.168.1.123) as if you were at home—no port forwarding, no risk of brute-force attacks.

 Yes, you can access your DVR remotely.

-DVRs/NVRs with built-in network capability let you view feeds over the internet from outside your home network.
+DVRs/NVRs with network capability let you view feeds over the internet from outside your home network.
 You can use computer software, phone apps, or web browsers to connect remotely.

 Check your device’s IP address in the network settings.